 If you are looking for an easy way to search mobile home parks in your area OR from a distance, Reonomy offers the greatest amount of options.

-Below we will run through a basic sample search in Reonomy that you can conduct to find mobile home parks in your area.
+How?
+Below we will run through a basic sample search in Reonomy that you can conduct to find mobile home parks and their owners so you can reach out and strike a deal.

 Search by Asset Class

 Reonomy offers the ability to search by asset class.
-If you are only looking for mobile home parks that are classified as such, filter all properties by use case.
+If you are only looking for mobile home parks that are classified as such, you can filter all properties by mobile home parks, specifically.

+To do so, click into the Asset Type tab on the Reonomy platform.
 Under Multifamily properties, you’ll see a filter for “mobile home park,” and under the Vacant Land section, you’ll see a selection for “mobile home lot.”
+Selecting any of these filters will narrow the search to show only these types of properties.

 Search by Location

-Filter your searchable location by State, City, MSA, County, neighborhood, or zip code.
-You can also filter search through the interactive map to isolate a specific area of search.
+From there, you can filter your search by location at either the State, City, MSA, County, neighborhood, or zip code level.
+You can also filter search through the interactive map to isolate a specific area of search, or use the Draw/Radius tools to customize the areas you want to hone in on.

 Search by Lot Acreage